Teradata/stacki-wiki/Frontend-Installation.md

 This will be either the CentOS installation DVD(s) or the Red Hat installation DVD.

-For example, to add the CentOS 6.8 DVDs to the Stacki frontend, first download the CentOS DVDs to the frontend then execute:
+For example, to add the CentOS 7.3 DVD to the Stacki frontend, first download the CentOS 7 Everything ISO (CentOS-7-x86_64-Everything-1611.iso) to the frontend then execute:

-    # stack add pallet CentOS-6.8-x86_64-bin-DVD1.iso
-    # stack add pallet CentOS-6.8-x86_64-bin-DVD2.iso
+    # stack add pallet CentOS-7-x86_64-Everything-1611.iso

 Then _enable_ the CentOS pallet (this makes the CentOS repository on the Stacki frontend available for backend installs):